Carla Zecher, Executive Director

 The Renaissance Society of America

-Joseph Bowling joined RSA in 2012 and is a copyeditor for Renaissance Quarterly.
-In this position, Joseph copyedits articles, review essays, and book reviews published in RQ and assists the production and managing editors in preparing each issue for print.
-Joseph holds an AB from the College of Charleston, an MA from Winthrop University, and is currently a PhD candidate in English at The Graduate Center, CUNY.
+Joseph Bowling joined the RSA in 2012 and is currently the production editor for Renaissance Quarterly.
+In this position, Joseph edits articles and book reviews and assists the managing editor in the production of the journal.
+Joseph has an AB from the College of Charleston, and MA from Winthrop University, and is currently a PhD candidate in English at The Graduate Center, CUNY, where he is completing a dissertation on legendary history, vernacular literary production, and national identity in Renaissance England.

 Evan Carmouche joined RSA in August 2015 as an administrative assistant.
 He holds an undergraduate degree in Musicology from Brown University.
 He provides administrative and logistical support to our office and our members.

 Maura Kenny has a background as an archivist and librarian, and manages the book reviews workflow in the office.
 She facilitates review copy acquisitions and processing, and book review submissions in the online editorial system.
 Maura has MAs from the University of Toronto and Middlebury College, an MS in LIS from Simmons College, and is working on her PhD in History at The Graduate Center, CUNY.

-Colin Macdonald joined RSA in 2011 and is currently the production editor for Renaissance Quarterly.
-Colin’s primary responsibilities are the editing of all articles and book reviews in RQ, and assisting the managing editor in production of the journal.
+Colin Macdonald joined RSA in 2011 and is currently the managing editor of Renaissance Quarterly.
+Colin's primary responsibilities are the editing of RQ articles and book reviews, managing the journal's print and electronic production in coordination with our publishing partners, maintaining editorial policy and house style, and supporting the journal's editors.
 He has MAs from Columbia University and the University of London, and is a doctoral candidate in English at The Graduate Center, CUNY.